-All 28 existing monitoring wells (five shallow and 23 deep) were gauged on 24 September 2015 to assess groundwater levels, water column and silt build-up thickness.
-This five-yearly survey of all the wells is next due in 2020-2021.
+In accordance with the Groundwater Management Plan, all 28 existing monitoring wells (five shallow and 23 deep) were gauged on 28 September 2020 to assess groundwater levels, water column and silt build-up thickness.
+This five-yearly survey of all the wells is next due in 2025-2026.